amandamancini/NYC-natural-light/README.md

 6) Irradiance values were turned into qualitative descriptions (low, moderate, and strong) of light intensity by visualing a histogram of irradiance values for each season and dividing into the 3 categories along visual breaks in the data.
     - For yearly data, low light is considered irradiance below 1 kWh/m<sup>2</sup>/Day, moderate is between 1-2 kWh/m<sup>2</sup>/Day, and strong is above 2 kWh/m<sup>2</sup>/Day.
     For seasonal data, low light is considered irradiance below 2.5 kWh/m<sup>2</sup>/Day, moderate is between 2.5-5 kWh/m<sup>2</sup>/Day, and strong is above 5 kWh/m<sup>2</sup>/Day.
-    - Values different between yearly and seasonal estimated because of the number of days used to normalize data.
+    - Values differ between yearly and seasonal estimates because of the number of days used to normalize data.
-    - A similar procedure was taken for generating qualitative descriptions of light variation.
+    - A similar procedure was taken for generating qualitative descriptions of light variation using the standard deviation of irradiance.
     - Support functions are found in TDI_Streamlit.py

 ## Notes